anole-lang/anole/README.md

 # Ice
-A programming language names Ice.
+A programming language named Ice.

 ### Features
 * Cross-platform
 * Object-oriented
-* Dynamic or Static depends on your preferences.
 * English-like and easy to read.
 * Easy to invoke other language code.